Lockton Launches New People Solutions Practice

 The launch of Lockton People Solutions comes at a time when the way people work is being challenged, and employers are under increasing pressure to attract and retain their talent.
 Companies must now not only offer compelling benefits packages but also create positive employee experiences and drive engagement, understanding and satisfaction.
 And they must do this while continuing to find efficiencies.

+"Our presence across Asia positions us closer to our clients and the people problems they need help solving," said Rachael Tay, Head of People Solutions – Asia Pacific.
+"We understand the diverse cultures and mindsets of Asian employers and employees.
+Now more than ever before, we need to speak their language and offer customizable solutions that enable stronger talent attraction and retention.
+We are evolving to stay relevant."

 Lockton's People Solutions practice helps organizations become more successful and make people's lives better by delivering a suite of solutions to meet the needs of companies operating in today's environment.
-For more information about Lockton's People Solutions practice and the suite of capabilities within, visit www.lockton.com or reach out to your local Lockton office.
+For more information about Lockton's People Solutions practice and the suite of capabilities within, visit Lockton.com/peoplesolutions or reach out to the local Lockton office.

 What makes Lockton stand apart is also what makes us better: independence.
 Lockton's private ownership empowers its 9,500+ Associates doing business in over 125 countries to focus solely on clients' risk, insurance and people needs.
 With expertise that reaches around the globe, Lockton delivers the deep understanding needed to accomplish remarkable results.